Skip to main content

 • “This is a game that in its current state has replay value, but with the future planned features will definitely bring me back for sure.”

-• “That says something for replay value, but gaining money takes time, possibly too much to risk all your money on roguelike difficulty.”
+• “That says something for replay value but gaining money takes time, possibly too much to risk all your money on roguelike difficulty.”

-• “Star Nomad 2 has nothing to do with the first title; it is a deep squad-based combat RPG and character progression, which means there is replay value even in your character build.”
+• “Star Nomad 2 is a deep squad-based combat RPG with character progression, which offers replay value even in your character build.”

 • humor